A limited Liability Company (LLC) is defined as a business with limited liability for its owners, called members.

 LLC has become one of California's most popular business structures because it offers flexibility and minimizes taxes and costs.

-In California, Limited Liability Companies are registered with the California Secretary of State and not the California Franchise Tax Board.
+- Limited Liability Companies are registered with the California Secretary of State and not the California Franchise Tax Board.

 How Do I Start an LLC in California?